turbot/steampipe-plugin-scaleway/docs/index.md

 select * from scaleway_all.scaleway_object_bucket
 ```

-Alternatively, can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/guides/search-path).
-It's a good idea to name your aggregator first alphbetically, so that it is the first connection in the search path (i.e. `scaleway_all` comes before `scaleway_dev`):
+Alternatively, you can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/guides/search-path).
+It's a good idea to name your aggregator first alphabetically, so that it is the first connection in the search path (i.e. `scaleway_all` comes before `scaleway_dev`):

 ```sql
 select * from scaleway_object_bucket